Row of beehives in a UK apiary representing hive pest risks

 What to Do if You Find an Infestation

-Serious infestations often go hand in hand with other stresses such as disease or starvation.
-Reviewing your overall management can help reduce the chance of problems recurring.
+Serious infestations often go hand in hand with other stresses such as disease, starvation or general colony decline.
+Reviewing your overall hive management, checking the bee diseases and pests overview and comparing signs with other colony conditions can help reduce the chance of problems recurring.

 Myth-busting – Hive Pests